-The Design Action Program is integral to the learning experience of Industrial Design students.
+The Design Action Program is integral to the learning experience of School of Design students.
 You will get the chance to spend valuable time with experienced designers, allowing you to develop your design know-how, as well as with business and community people who utilise design, allowing you to test your skills in real-world situations.
 The Program encourages you to gain design experience offshore.
 Collaborative technologies and media will be actively used to support international project development.
 Our staff know the design ecosphere, and actively collaborate with the best names in business and research, who are engaged with meeting the contemporary challenges of this fast-paced world.
 These organisations need the enthusiasm, the tech skills, the design thinking and the cultural understanding of people and markets that you acquire as students of design.
 However, your expectations may be different to those of the host for whom you will be working, and thus it is important that the expectations of all parties to any design activity are communicated clearly at the commencement of the activity.
 Your RMIT Design Action Program Coordinator and other staff will mentor you through this process.

 What are the benefits?